List of Indigenous peoples of Taiwan

+There are 26 officially recognized Taiwanese indigenous peoples, including 16 fully recognized and 10 additional plains indigenous peoples currently in the process of receiving full recognition.

+Languages and cultures of indigenous tribes were recorded by the government of Dutch Formosa, Spanish Formosa and the Qing Empire.
 Research on ethnic groups of Taiwanese indigenous peoples started in late 19th century, when Taiwan was under Japanese rule.
 The Government of Taiwan (臺灣總督府, Taiwan Sōtokufu) conducted large amount of research and further distinguished the ethnic groups of Taiwanese indigenous peoples by linguistics (see Formosan languages).
-After the research, the household registration records remarks of "mountains/plains indigenous peoples".
-The governmental statistics also listed 9 recognized subgroups under mountains indigenous peoples.
-However, after World War II, the government refused to recognize the plains indigenous peoples.

 The following is a list of classifications through Japanese and post World War II.
-Note that the Japanese names in parentheses does not exist in pre-World War II Japanese demographic research.
+The Japanese names in parentheses do not exist in pre-World War II Japanese demographic research.

-Mountains indigenous peoples
+Recognized indigenous peoples

-The Taiwanese government officially recognises 16 ethnic groups of mountains indigenous peoples.
+The Taiwanese government officially recognises 16 indigenous groups.